RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Glossary.rst

 .. glossary::

     attribute
         Some state or value that belongs to a particular object.
-For example, tess has a color.
+For example, ``tess`` has a color.

     canvas
-        A surface within a window where drawing takes place.
+        A surface within a window, or ``Screen``, where drawing takes place.

-    control flow
-        See *flow of execution* in the next chapter.

     deterministic
 		A process that is repeatable and predictable.

     documentation
-	    A place where you can go to get detailed information about aspects of your programming language.
+	    A place where you can go to get detailed information about aspects of a programming language.

     for loop
-        A statement in Python for convenient repetition of statements in the *body* of the loop.
+        A construct in Python for convenient repetition of statements in the *body* of the loop.

     instance
-        An object that belongs to a class.  `tess` and `alex` are different instances of the class `Turtle`
+        An object that belongs to a class.
+E.g., ``tess`` and ``alex`` are different instances of the class ```Turtle``.

     invoke
         An object has methods.
 We use the verb invoke to mean *activate the method*.
 Invoking a method is done by putting parentheses after the method name, with some possible arguments.
 So  ``wn.exitonclick()`` is an invocation of the ``exitonclick`` method.

     iteration
 		A basic building block for algorithms (programs).
 It allows steps to be repeated.
-Sometimes called *looping*.
+Sometimes called *looping* or *repetition*.

     loop body
         Any number of statements nested inside a loop.
 The nesting is indicated by the fact that the statements are indented under the for loop statement.

     loop variable
         A variable used as part of a for loop.
 It is assigned a different value on each iteration of the loop, and is used as part of the terminating condition of the loop.

     method
         A function that is attached to an object.
 Invoking or activating the method causes the object to respond in some way, e.g. ``forward`` is the method when we say ``tess.forward(100)``.

     module
         A file containing Python definitions and statements intended for use in other Python programs.
 The contents of a module are made available to the other program by using the *import* statement.

     object
         A "thing" to which a variable can refer.
 This could be a screen window, or one of the turtles you have created.

     pseudo-random number
 		A number that is not genuinely random but is instead created algorithmically.